Shawn52409/E-Commerce-Back-End/README.md

 The following three tables are examples of the seeded tables used in the database.
 ![Model of the three tables in database](./img/ecommerce-database.jpg)

-# Installation Instructions
+# Installation
 A user will need to download and install node.js, npm Sequelize, npm dotenv, npm mysql2 and npm express.
 The user will need to log into mysql and SOURCE the provided schema.sql file to create the database.
 The user will also need to update the .env file with their mysql password.
-Once that is complete the user will just need run a 'npm start' at the command prompt.
+Finally, the user will need run a 'npm start' at the command prompt.

-# Technologies Used
+# Technologies
 - Node.js
 - npm Sequelize
 - npm dotenv